-- 1. Using wooden boards and stakes, construct a concrete form with interior dimensions of 110 x 130 inches (minimum) inside the foundation hole.
-Make sure that the top edge of the form is level. - 2.
-Place gravel into the foundation hole to create a level base.
-The gravel layer should be at least two inches deep, compacted and leveled. - 3.
-Place and tie rebar inside the form elevated above the gravel. - 4.
-Place the Clearfield cast-in-place template into the form, guiding the cable conduits through the conduit entry ducts in the template. - 5.
-Align the template mounting brackets flush with the top of the form, then nail the template to the form to secure it in place.
+- Step 1: Using wooden boards and stakes, construct a concrete form with interior dimensions of 110 x 130 inches (minimum) inside the foundation hole.
+Make sure that the top edge of the form is level. - Step 2: Place gravel into the foundation hole to create a level base.
+The gravel layer should be at least two inches deep, compacted and leveled. - Step 3: Place and tie rebar inside the form elevated above the gravel. - Step 4: Place the Clearfield cast-in-place template into the form, guiding the cable conduits through the conduit entry ducts in the template. - Step 5: Align the template mounting brackets flush with the top of the form, then nail the template to the form to secure it in place.

 Note: The mounting studs should protrude approximately 2 inches above the form.
-Only attach the template to the form on the side indicated.

-- 6. Verify that the form remains level across the entire surface.
-Adjust as required. - 7.
-Pull the earth ground wire (from the conduit trench) through the center entry duct in the template, allowing at least four feet of wire to extend above the top of the form. - 8.
-Mask the four mounting studs on the template to protect the threads from concrete.
+- Step 6: Verify that the form remains level across the entire surface.
+Adjust as required. - Step 7: Pull the earth ground wire (from the conduit trench) through the center entry duct in the template, allowing at least four feet of wire to extend above the top of the form. - Step 8: Mask the four mounting studs on the template to protect the threads from concrete. - 30 Proprietary Information: Not for use or disclosure except by written agreement with Clearfield.